Brewnetic/CS122-Final-Group-Project-Guides/StarterPack2-Deliverables.md

 2. ✓ Working MVP that solves it (code demo)
 3. ✓ Proof that users want it (viability in proposal + slide 5)
 4. ✓ Plan to scale it (scalability in proposal + slide 6)
-5. ✓ Clear team execution (roles in proposal + appendix)
+5. ✓ Clear team execution — both teammates contribute (roles in proposal + appendix)

 Make sure your proposal, presentation, and slides tell the same story.
 No contradictions.